-- "FFO per Share" FFO is defined by NAREIT generally as net income (computed in accordance with GAAP), (1) excluding real estate depreciation and amortization and gains and losses from sales of operating properties (other than gains and losses from the sale of development properties or land), (2) after adjustment for unconsolidated partnerships and joint ventures computed on the same basis as item 1, and (3) excluding items classified by GAAP as extraordinary along with significant non-recurring events. - "Net Value Creation from Developments and Acquisitions" The net future value of development starts (stabilized net operating income estimated for each project divided by the prevailing market cap rate less the project's net project costs) less G&A allocable to the investment group and dead deal costs, plus the net future value from acquisitions (a 5% profit margin based on the total dollar amount of the acquisition).
+"FFO per Share" - Net income (computed in accordance with GAAP), (1) excluding real estate depreciation and amortization and gains and losses from sales of operating properties (other than gains and losses from the sale of development properties or land), (2) after adjustment for unconsolidated partnerships and joint ventures computed on the same basis as item 1, and (3) excluding items classified by GAAP as extraordinary.
+We use diluted shares outstanding to determine FFO per share.

+"Net Future Value Creation from Developments and Acquisitions" - The net future value of development starts (stabilized net operating income estimated for each project divided by the prevailing market cap rate less the project's net project costs) less G&A allocable to the investment group and dead deal costs, plus the net future value from acquisitions (a 5% profit margin based on the total dollar amount of the acquisition).

-Award opportunities under the annual cash incentive plan are consistent with the pay philosophy in that they provide above-median award opportunities for achievement of Regency's high performance expectations.
-We pre-establish a range of goals and corresponding payout opportunities.
-The maximum possible awards are capped.
-The following table shows the performance criteria for FFO per share growth for cash awards that could be earned under our 2007 incentive plan:
+Award opportunities under the 2008 annual cash incentive plan were consistent with the pay philosophy in that they provided abovemedian award opportunities for achievement of Regency's high performance expectations.
+We pre-established a range of goals and corresponding payout opportunities.
+The maximum possible awards were capped.
+The following table shows the performance criteria for FFO per share growth for cash awards that could have been earned under our 2008 incentive plan: